DVLA MOT & Vehicle Testing

 MOT fees will generally be set at an MOT centre’s discretion – though they will not be able to charge you more than £54.85 for a car MOT check.
 For motorcycles, you’ll be expected to pay no more than £29.65.

 Are there any vehicles exempt from an MOT?

 If your car is less than three years old, you won’t be legally required to have an MOT service until the third anniversary of its registration.
 Otherwise, you will generally expect to go in for an MOT check once every year – and you will need to remember to book in at least a month ahead of time.

 Some vehicles of a certain age may not have to undergo MOT checks at all – those that run on electricity and those manufactured before 1960 will generally be considered exempt.
 Tractors, too, require no MOT checks.
 There is a full list of vehicles and cars not covered available here.

 How do I complain about an MOT?

 It’s recommended that you get in touch with the DVSA.
-You can call the DVSA contact number on 0843 903 3770.
+You can call the DVSA contact number listed on our site or by visiting the official website.
 You can also fill out a form to send to the DVSA via email or post.
 Download the form here, before filling in and sending via email to email@example.com, or posting to the following address:

 When will my MOT expire?